natnew/Financial-Data-Analytics/README.md

 * Smoker - Whether  the customer is or is not a smoker
 * Region - The region that the customer lives in
 * Charges - The customer's insurance charges
+* Children - Whether the customer has children & How many

 ### Data Cleaning:
 In this stage of the project, I cleaned the data and made specific changes like:<br>